shukriadams/piKioskBreadboardDemo/README.md

 On your pi, create a folder  /home/pi/board.
 Your breadboard reader code and related files will go in here.
 Copy everything from this project's /board folder to that folder.
 Open a console in that folder, and run "npm install".
 This can take a while.
 If you've wired your board up correctly, it should be ready to work now, at least partially.
-Run "sudo node board".
+You can test it by running "sudo node board".
 You should get back the message "Reading switch input...".
-Click a button your board, the LED lights up, and then you get an "ECONNREFUSED" exception and your program will exit.
+Click a button your board, the LED should light up, and then you get an "ECONNREFUSED" exception and your program will exit.

-copy /init.d/nodeBoard to your pi's /etc/init.d folder.
+copy /init.d/nodeBoard to your pi's /etc/init.d folder (you'll need to get past the access restriction on the target folder).

 Make it executable and add it to your system startup:

 > sudo chmod +x /etc/init.d/nodeBoard